RealFamousGrant/CobaltV2-Source/README.md

 # --== CobaltV2 ==--

+# BUILD ON X86 AND RELEASE THANKS!
+(It won't work otherwise.)

 As I did use Ice Source and Memehax not all of it was skidded.

 And I know I used this but it's wrong, and by using this you agree to not "rewrite" it in anyway and sell this exploit compiled.